Isn’t a sign of success to have multiple works in progress?

-It’s as if having multiple works in progress in not a sign of a successful, thriving artist but instead represents a creative who can’t manage their time, is lazy, or easily distracted/bored.
+In fact, many people shared they struggle to finish their art.
+It’s as if having multiple works in progress is not a sign of a successful, thriving artist but instead represents a creative person who can’t manage their time, is lazy, or easily distracted/bored.
 But what if that’s not the case?
-What if multiple works in progress and in fact, some unfinished artwork, is instead a normal, regular part of creative process?
+What if multiple works in progress and, in fact, some unfinished artwork, are instead a normal, regular part of the creative process?

 Here’s how I do it:

 Time can be your ally or your enemy.
-What about trying to focus on one project or medium for a 2, 4 or 6 week time span?
-This is a new experiment for me.
-I am not limited to one artwork or project, I can still work on other things, but I’m deciding to prioritize my embroidery right now for 6 weeks over other projects.
-Next?
-Probably my comic work.
-It allows me variety to keep me captivated but I predict I’ll have more results than my previously laissez-faire ways.
+What about trying to focus on one project or medium for a 2, 4, or 6-week time span?
+I am not limited to one artwork or project; I can still work on other things, but I’m deciding to prioritize one work or series over other projects.
+It allows me variety to keep me captivated and allows me to see greater progress, which fuels my motivation and interest.

-Sometimes you want to work on something, sometimes you don’t.
-Have faith: there is a reason (read this) and accept that may mean putting something else on pause.
+Sometimes you want to work on something; sometimes you don’t.
+Have faith: there is a reason (read this) and accept that it may mean putting something else on pause.
 Pause means there is always a chance to resume the work!
 But maybe it’s time for a break.

-There are times where you can pause on a project for months, return to it super excited and complete it!
-Other times you would rather just paint over it.
-And why not?
-Perhaps that work taught you about color, or composition and those lessons will inform your next work.
-In fact, you could never be where you are right now without the work that came before… so celebrate and honor it’s influence: give yourself permission to keep moving forward.
-Because that’s what you are doing: growing, learning and making more art.
+Perhaps that work taught you about color, or composition, and those lessons will inform your next work.
+In fact, you could never be where you are right now without the work that came before… so celebrate and honor its influence: give yourself permission to keep moving forward.
+Because that’s what you are doing: growing, learning, and making more art.

 Our notions of good art, cultural expectations of perfectionism, and our own self-critical nature can all get in the way of our art.
 Shaming ourselves about our unfinished art is a symptom of this scarcity mindset.
 Remember: you can make the art you do today because of all the art (“finished” and “unfinished”) behind you.
 And guess what?
 The art you really believe in?
 You’ll finish.